kyouko-taiga/kyouko-taiga.github.io/docs/index.md

 ## Hello, World!

 My name is Dimitri Racordon.
+I love coding, running, cheese, coffee, whisky and playing Stracraft 2, in no particular order.

 I am a post-doc research at University of Geneva, Swizterland, in [Didier Buchs](https://scholar.google.com/citations?user=3dWTmooAAAAJ)'s group.
-I work on static analysis of programming languages, with a particular focus on type and memory safety.
+My work focuses on type-based approaches for memory safety.
-I hope to help software developers do complex stuff with simpler and safer programs.
+My main research interests include type systems (obviously), language design, compiler construction and virtual machine implementations.
 I dedicated my [Ph.D. dissertation](https://archive-ouverte.unige.ch/unige:127105) to the study of memory assignment semantics in programming languages.

+Besides research, I am also actively involved in software development and engineering.
+Most (if not all) of my work is open source and available on my [GitHub profile](https://github.com/kyouko-taiga).

 ### List of publications